 These are set up by universities and businesses and specialise in one or two technical subjects.
 At GCSE they offer a similar curriculum to a typical 11-18 secondary school, including the basics of English and Maths as well as their specialist subject.

 These are similar to UTCs in that they have employer involvement in the curriculum and focus on developing the skills needed for employment; involving personal coaching and work experience alongside a similar curriculum to a typical 11-18 secondary.

 Below you can view a list of schools in the north east / North Yorkshire area with atypical admission ages which you may want to look into for a place for your child in Year 10.

 All schools have a statutory duty to secure impartial careers guidance for all Year 8 to Year 13 students to inspire young people to fulfil their potential and to make them aware of all opportunities open to them.
 We strongly recommend that your child discuss their options with a Careers Adviser in their current school or college.

-If you decide that you would like to know more information or apply for a place at any of these schools for your child we suggest you contact them using the information in the document below.
+If you decide that you would like to find out more or apply for a place at any of these schools for your child we suggest you contact the school directly.

 UTCs in the north east and North Yorkshire

 Address: Stephenson Square, Newcastle upon Tyne, NE1 3AS

 NE Futures UTC offers innovative ways of learning for 14-19 year olds, centred around specialist projects which will bring learning to life.